Clark University: Athletics

 Clark University fields 17 NCAA Division III varsity teams which compete intercollegiately as the Clark Cougars in the New England Women's and Men's Athletic Conference.
 Men's sports include baseball, basketball, cross country, lacrosse, soccer, swimming and diving, and tennis; women's sports include basketball, cross country, field hockey, crew, lacrosse, soccer, softball, swimming and diving, tennis, and volleyball.

 The university also offers a variety of club and intramural sports such as soccer, ice hockey, ultimate frisbee, quidditch, volleyball and basketball.
 This contributes to Clark's 65 percent student participation rate in athletics.

 Notable people

 The university's most famous alumnus was graduate student and professor Robert H. Goddard, a pioneering rocket scientist who conducted many experiments on campus.
 Clark's first president, G. Stanley Hall, founded the American Psychological Association in July 1892 at Clark.
-Grayson L. Kirk, a president of the Council on Foreign Relations during the Cold War and the president of Columbia University during the student protests of 1968 received his master's degree from the university, as did D'Army Bailey a prominent civil rights activist and the founder of the National Civil Rights Museum in Memphis, Tennessee.
-Clark is also notable for being the site of Sigmund Freud's only lectures in the United States and for being the university where Chinese poet Xu Zhimo earned his BA.
+Grayson L. Kirk, a president of the Council on Foreign Relations during the Cold War and the president of Columbia University during the student protests of 1968, received his master's degree from the university, as did D'Army Bailey, a prominent civil rights activist and the founder of the National Civil Rights Museum in Memphis, Tennessee.
+Clark is also notable for being the site of Sigmund Freud's only lectures in the United States, and for being the university where Chinese poet Xu Zhimo earned his BA.
+Another alum is Leah Penniman, who attended Clark and achieved a B.A in Environmental Science and International Development, as well as an M.A in Science Education.
+An activist, Penniman is the co-founder of Soul Fire Farm, a New York-based farming training center and community farm.
+Penniman serves as the co-executive director of Farm Operations, and is a member of a team that provides farming education to people of color.